Medically reviewed by Drugs.com. Last updated on Apr 26, 2022.

 Using too much of this medicine or using it for a long time may cause may increase your risk of having adrenal gland problems.
 Talk to your doctor if you have darkening of the skin, diarrhea, lightheadedness, dizziness, or fainting, loss of appetite, mental depression, muscle pain or weakness, nausea, skin rash, unusual tiredness or weakness, or vomiting.

 This medicine may cause paradoxical bronchospasm, which means your breathing or wheezing will get worse.
 This may be life-threatening.
 Check with your doctor right away if you have coughing, difficulty breathing, or shortness of breath after using this medicine.

 This medicine may increase your risk for heart and blood vessel problems, including changes in heart rhythm.
-Check with your doctor right away if you have dizziness, fainting spells, severe tiredness, chest pain, trouble with breathing, sudden or severe headache, or fast or irregular heartbeats.
+Check with your doctor right away if you have dizziness, fainting spells, severe tiredness, chest pain, trouble with breathing, sudden or severe headache, or fast or irregular heartbeat.

 This medicine may decrease bone mineral density when used for a long time.
 A low bone mineral density can cause weak bones or osteoporosis.
 If you have any questions about this, ask your doctor.